-31.25 AUTOMATIC RESTRICTION AGAINST PARTICIPATION IN DISTRIBUTION OF CONFERENCE FUNDS
+31.26 AUTOMATIC RESTRICTION AGAINST PARTICIPATION IN DISTRIBUTION OF CONFERENCE FUNDS

-- 31.25.1 Restriction Against Participating in Distribution of Conference Funds.
-Member institutions prohibited by the NCAA or the SEC from appearing on television programs and/or from participating in postseason football or basketball competition shall not be entitled to participate in the distribution of respective Conference funds derived from these sources during the period of such prohibition. - 31.25.2 Escrow of Funds.
-All funds, except for the provisions of Bylaws 31.22.1 and 31.23.1 hereof, which would otherwise have been paid to the member institution involved shall be held in escrow by the SEC until the end of the five-year repeat-violation provision of the NCAA.
+- 31.26.1 Restriction Against Participating in Distribution of Conference Funds.
+Member institutions prohibited by the NCAA or the SEC from appearing on television programs and/or from participating in postseason football or basketball competition shall not be entitled to participate in the distribution of respective Conference funds derived from these sources during the period of such prohibition. - 31.26.2 Escrow of Funds.
+All funds, except for the provisions of Bylaws 31.22.1 and 31.23.1 hereof, which would otherwise have been paid to the member institution involved shall be held in escrow by the SEC for a five-year period from the date the institution is initially imposed with a penalty provided in Bylaw 31.25.1.
 Thereupon, the institution involved will be restored an amount equal to 50% of the funds previously placed in escrow, provided the institution has not had a major violation within the past five years which has resulted in sanctions prohibiting the institution from sharing in the Conference's revenue distribution.
 Prior to such restoration, the Executive Committee may authorize the use of such portion of these funds as needed to compensate the other member institutions for any loss of revenue which results from contractual penalties that may be assessed against the Conference as a result of the involved member institution's inability to participate in Conference television or post-season events as a result of NCAA sanctions.
 The remaining 50% of the funds shall become the property of the SEC free and clear of all claims of the member institution involved and shall be distributed in equal shares to the remaining member institutions.
 An institution shall be permitted to defer the onset of revenue distribution withholding until the fiscal year following announcement of sanctions.
 [6/1/96; Revised: 6/3/05]